 On the Hovatek front, there were two important projects (IMG unsign tool v1.0 & MTK Auto TWRP porter v1.4) which we’ll be announcing at the blog in a few days).

-I’ve been working on a new personal project called VenFinder.
-Its a website that helps you compare device specs and find devices by specs or price range.
+I’ve been working on new personal projects called VenFinder and Specs411.
+They help you compare device specs and find devices by specs or price range.
 There’s also me trying to adjust to fatherhood 🙂 .

 Just when I thought February wouldn’t spring any more surprises, the early hours of today happened.